We focus on providing our trainees with high-quality legal training and daily exposure to broader business skills

 From netball to badminton, football to squash, there’s a huge variety of sports teams you could join.
 It’s a great opportunity to get to know people from across the many different business areas, as well as your legal colleagues who you may find yourself working alongside on future projects.
 Many of the sports teams play in the annual Corporate Games and there are even some opportunities to go on tour abroad.

-Our seven-a-side football team meets every Thursday night to play other PwC teams and law firms on our pitch in Holland Park – we even won the cherished PwC Cherry Cup a few years ago!
-The annual JP Morgan Fun Run has become a key fixture in our sporting calendar – with around 40 people from Legal joining the 400 strong PwC team to participate in the 5.8k race at Battersea Park.
+The annual JP Morgan Fun Run has become a key fixture in our sporting calendar – with around 40 people from Legal joining the 400 strong PwC team to participate in the 5.6k race at Battersea Park.